Our Caring Teams help meet the practical and spiritual needs of the community.

 The Hope Clothes Closet

 The Hope Clothes Closet serves those from the surrounding communities by providing them with high-quality every day seasonal clothing.
-Anyone in need is welcome to visit on Thursdays, 1-3 p.m.
+All are welcome to visit on Tuesdays and Thursdays, 1-3 p.m.
 Clothes are provided free of charge.

-Clothing donations are also accepted on Tuesdays, 1-3 pm.
+Clothing donations are also accepted during the above hours.
 Please call the church office at 706-896-2281 before bringing your donations as there are times when only specific items are accepted.

 GraceWorks is an outreach ministry of McConnell Memorial Baptist Church made up of volunteers who wish to serve God.
 GraceWorks provides services to people in the community and our church family who need help with tasks at their homes that they no longer have the physical or financial ability to do.
 Volunteers can provide light carpentry, rubbish clean-up, landscaping and other “odds and ends” and “handyman” type of work in order to help maintain and create a safe living environment.
 Typical recipients are low-income senior citizens who no longer have the ability, physically or financially, to care for their residences.
 How can you get involved?
 Send an email expressing your interest to Pat Nesbitt at [email protected] and we will provide a skills assessment form for you to fill out.
 Do you know someone who needs help?
 If you know someone who needs help, please contact Chris Weaver at the church office at 706-896-2281 and she will forward the information to you.